zluuba/games-of-terminal/docs/upcoming-features.md

 # Upcoming Features
-Here are some features I'm planning to implement in future releases.
+Here are some features I plan to implement in future releases, along with a list of bugs to fix.

 ## Upcoming Games: